-A notice of time and place of the hearing shall be published at least 15 days, but not more than 45 days, prior to said public hearing in the official legal organ of the City of Duluth or another newspaper of general circulation within the territorial boundaries of the city.
-The notice shall state the time, place and purpose of the hearing in accordance with O.C.G.A. §36-66-4.
-If the proposed amendment is a rezoning of property or special use initiated by a party other than the City Council, then:
+If the proposed zoning decision is initiated by City Council, a notice of time, place, and purpose of the hearing shall be published at least 15 days, but not more than 45 days, prior to said public hearing in the official legal organ of the City of Duluth or another newspaper of general circulation within the territorial boundaries of the City of Duluth in accordance with O.C.G.A. §36-66-4.
+In addition, notice of the hearing shall be sent to the owners of any subject property at least 30 days prior to such hearing.

-- (1) The published notice, in addition to the foregoing, shall include the location of the property, the present zoning classification of the property, and the proposed zoning classification of the property; and, - (2) A sign or signs containing that same information shall be placed on the property by the Planning and Development Department not less than 15 days, nor more than 45 days, prior to the date of the hearing.
+- (c) If the proposed zoning decision is initiated by a party other than the City Council, then: - The published notice, in addition to the foregoing, shall include the location of the property, the present zoning classification of the property, and the proposed zoning classification of the property; and, - (2) A sign or signs containing that same information shall be placed on the property by the Planning and Development Department not less than 15 days, nor more than 45 days, prior to the date of the hearing.
 The sign or signs shall be placed in a conspicuous location on the property frontage in such manner as to be legible from the public road.
 On lots with more than one road frontage, a sign will be placed facing each public road.
 If the property has no road frontage, a sign shall be placed at a location on each road where access will be gained to the property.